 During a meeting the person who is chairing the meeting, or another member, will share with the person that a directory of services is available and that following the meeting they will help them identify the resource they need.

 However, if one member votes no, then the meeting will remain closed based on the vote of the group conscience.

 Most groups will open and close their meetings by following the DRA Meeting Format.
 The person who is chairing the meeting or another member will choose a topic for discussion.
 The topic may be on one of the Twelve Steps or a recovery theme.
 At that point, groups may differ on the way they conduct their discussions.

-ROUNDTABLE DISCUSSIONS: Some groups will follow a structured approach in the way they have their discussions.
+Some groups will follow a structured approach in the way they have their discussions.
 Each person sitting around a table or in a circle will have an opportunity to share when it is their turn.
 If they want to listen and would rather not speak at that time, they simply say, “I pass”.

-OPEN GROUP APPROACH: Some groups will begin a meeting by following the Meeting Format, choosing a topic and open the meeting for discussion.
+Some groups will begin a meeting by following the Meeting Format, choosing a topic and open the meeting for discussion.
 Members take turns sharing, each waiting until another member has finished.
 However, they do not formally go in turn around a table or circle.

-CROSS TALK DISCUSSION: Some groups will begin a meeting by following the Meeting Format to open the meeting and choose a topic.
+Some groups will begin a meeting by following the Meeting Format to open the meeting and choose a topic.
 The members of the group will interact directly with each other in a manner that is referred to as “cross talk”.
 Some groups do prefer that approach for their discussions and feel that it is more direct and informal.
 Some Groups prefer no cross talk, some groups designate a period of time for cross talk.

 The speaker will tell what it was like to experience a dual disorder and what it is like today to be in a program of dual recovery.